 Keeping children safe in education <link?>is statutory guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

-The School inspection handbook describes the main activities undertaken during inspections of schools in England under section 5 of the Education Act 2005.
+The School inspection handbook <link?>describes the main activities undertaken during inspections of schools in England under section 5 of the Education Act 2005.
 It sets out the evaluation criteria that inspectors use to make their judgements and on which they report.